mszajna/await-cps/README.md

 Async block can handle arbitrary Clojure code with following notes:

+### await

+You can `await` any function that takes `resolve` and `raise` callbacks as the last two parameters.
+The execution does not block the calling thread, it is resumed in whatever thread the awaited function invokes the callback.
+The value passed to `resolve` is returned or the `Throwable` passed to `raise` is thrown.

 ### async boundary

-The boundary of async block does not stretch inside the body of any nested function defined within.
+The boundary of async block does not stretch inside nested `def`s nor the body of any nested function.
+This includes `def`, `fn`, `reify`, `deftype` and functions in `letfn`.
+The code below does *not* work:

 ```clojure
 (async resolve raise